adrienjoly/adrienjoly.github.io/prod/index.md

 - 💯 <a href="https://github.com/adrienjoly/classroom-submissions-to-pdf">Classroom submissions to PDF</a>, an open-source script that extracts codepen/jsfiddle/jsbin links from Google Classroom submissions, and converts them to PDF files, for paper-less annotation and grading. (<a href="https://www.youtube.com/watch?v=L7NQNe72Jec">demo video</a>)

 - 📂 <a href="https://info.trello.com/power-ups/comment-editor">Comment Editor by AJ</a>, a Trello Power-up that adds WYSIWYG and outliner-like editing to comments, in order to take notes more efficiently.<br />Read "<a href="https://medium.com/@adrienjoly/using-trello-as-a-living-notebook-79cb22aab81f">Using Trello as a living notebook</a>", if you want to know how I use it.

-- ☑️ <a href="https://adrienjoly.com/chrome-next-step-for-trello">Next Step for Trello</a>, an extension for Google Chrome that displays pending checklist items of each card, directly on the board view.

 - 💁 <a href="https://chrome.google.com/webstore/detail/contacts-for-google-inbox/onifklcfhbdjpkejffijcejbgoipcdmk?hl=en-US">Contacts for Google Inbox</a>, an extension for Google Chrome that allows to view and edit a sender's (or recipient's) contact details by just clicking on it.